-Days on market refers to the number of days a home is active on the market before it enters a pending status; A home that is in pending status means that there has been an official contract that is accepted by the seller.
+Days on market refers to the number of days a home is active on the market before it enters a pending status.
+A home in pending status means that there has been an official contract that is accepted by the seller.

 One of the conditions buyers look at when choosing their next home is how many days on market (DOM) the home has been active.
 This is an indicator to buyers that something could be wrong if that number starts to get too high.
-And then they’ll compare this to their neighborhood’s average days on market to get a sense of how quickly other comparable homes sold.
+Then they compare this to their neighborhood’s average days on market.
+This gives a sense of how quickly other comparable homes sold.

-There are a lot of reasons that a home can have a lower DOM or one that is high and if it’s high, it might be useful to execute some tricks to reset the days on market.
+There are a lot of reasons that a home can have a lower DOM or one that is high and if it’s high, it might be useful to execute some tricks regarding how to reset your home’s days on market.

 Reasons that days on market can be high